-As a family we have experienced all of the above mentioned and more.
-The key for us has been knowing when and how to use remedies to help our body overcome a sickness in addition to eating a diet full of disease fighting foods and avoiding things that make us sick like sugar and processed foods.
+As a family, we have experienced all of the above mentioned and more.
+The key for us has been knowing when and how to use remedies to help our body overcome sickness in addition to eating a diet full of disease-fighting foods and avoiding things that make us sick like sugar and processed foods.

 In our case, we have also been blessed these past 7 years to have pediatricians who agree with our preventative approach and often send patients to us for wellness and herbal education.

 Now that we got the essential information out-of-the-way let’s move on to some easy and inexpensive remedies I have developed and tried in our home over the years.